jeff-bruemmer/Introduction-to-Clojure.Spec/introduction-to-clojure-spec.md

 And unlike types, specs are on demand; specs can be applied to primitives, collections, and functions at the programmer’s discretion.
 In this way, specs offer the safety of static types while retaining the flexibility of a dynamic language.

 ## Example spec
-Say we want to write a function that requires integers greater than 9000.
+Say we want to write a function based on a dead meme that requires integers greater than 9000.

 ```clojure
 (defn yell